 Cannon Beach (Hotel Prices & Photos)

-Cannon Beach is an upscale community that’s most famous for “Haystack Rock,” the most photographed landmark along the coast.
+Cannon Beach is a popular day trip from Portland and an upscale community that’s most famous for “Haystack Rock,” the most photographed landmark along the coast.
 You can hop on the town’s free shuttle bus to check out the town, which has very few permanent residents but sees big crowds on summer weekends.
 Make sure to stop at nearby Ecola State Park, which is located just a couple miles north of town.

 North Bend/Coos Bay (Hotel Prices & Photos)